-Araceli Segarra, the first Spanish woman to climb Mt Everest, is an inspiring example of determination and success.
+Araceli Segarra, the first Spanish woman to climb Mt Everest in 1996 while filming an IMAX documentary and after assisting on the rescue of the worse tragedy of the history of Everest, where a total of 13 people died, is an inspiring example of determination and success.
 Over the years, she has been able to combine climbing with her work as a model, TV host and writer.

 In her lectures, Araceli Segarra uses her experience climbing Everest and the history of the highest mountain in the world as a metaphor for appraising how human nature is expressed at the limit in extreme conditions and how to extrapolate this to the company and to life in general.